- Preface

 }

-Often, switching to Loom requires minimal logic changes and provides significant throughput gains where the application waits heavily on I/O.
+Often transitioning to Loom requires minimal changes to logic and provides a significant gain in throughput where the application waits heavily for I/O.

 Summary

-Virtual threads are a powerful tool for modern I/O-heavy systems: easy to use, compatible with the current API, and highly scalable.
-However, don't forget about combining them: fork/join and specialized pools remain relevant for heavy computations.
+Virtual threads are a powerful tool for modern I/O-intensive systems: easy to use, compatible with the current API, and offering high scalability.
+However, don’t forget about combining: Fork/Join and specialized pools remain relevant for heavy computations.

-Regular threads are like real buildings.
-Virtual threads are like apartments in the metaverse: millions of objects, almost no overhead, and real resources are needed only for actual work.
+Regular streams are real buildings.
+Virtual streams are like apartments in the metaverse: millions of objects, almost no costs, and real resources are only needed when actual work is done.

-With Loom, thousands and millions of threads are like a skyscraper of virtual apartments: they weigh almost nothing and only work when needed.
+With Loom, thousands and millions of streams are like a skyscraper of virtual apartments: they weigh almost nothing and only actually work when needed.

-Comparison of Parallelism Approaches in Java and Considerations for Selection
+Comparison of Approaches to Parallelism in Java and Prerequisites for Choosing

 |---|---|---|---|---|---|

-— scaling I/O-heavy applications to millions of connections.
+— scale I/O-intensive applications to millions of connections.

 Useful Articles: